a11n/android-lint/2_lint_api_basics/README.md

 }
 ```

-Last but not least it is necessary to reference your `IssueRegistry` class within your `MANIFEST`, such that it can be found by Lint.
+Last but not least, it is necessary to reference your `IssueRegistry` class within your `MANIFEST`, such that it can be found by Lint.
 For Gradle-based projects this could be achieved by:

 ```groovy
 jar {